AliAhmedEissa/AliAhmedEissa/README.md

 - 👀 I’m interested in Software Development
 - 🌱 I’m currently working as Android Developer

 <h2 align="left">Hi 👋!
-My name is Ali Ahmed and I'm a  Android Developer from Egypt</h2>
+My name is Ali Ahmed and I am an analytical and detail-oriented Android app developer professional with stellar
+communication skills.
+Adept at bringing all team members together to reach a common goal on time and under budget.
+Conceptualizing app solutions with the latest technology</h2>

 ###